Apr 19, 2020 - Research

 Dietary Habits in the US

 The map clearly shows that people in the West and Northeast eat more fruit and vegetables, while those in the Central and Southern U.S. eat more sugar.
-Below are some maps of nutrition across the U.S. Each map represents a visualization of self-reported consumption by county.
+Below are some nutrition maps across the U.S. Each map represents a visualization of self-reported consumption by county.
 In each map, red indicates consumption levels associated with BMI increases.

 The maps represent the average self-reported consumption of each dietary factor at the county level; counties with less than 5 participants were not evaluated and show up in white on the map to protect our participants’ privacy.